lucymait/project-4/README.md

 - All our views in our Fitness App used the API view from rest_framework.

-- Here are the urls for our fitness app views:
+- Here are the URLs for our fitness app views:

 ``` js
 urlpatterns = [